wmtorode/mechaffinity/README.md

 `taggedAffinities` : a list of `TaggedAffinity` objects.
 These will only apply to pilot-chassis combos that are called out by the affinity, when the pilot has the specificed tag.
 Note these are additive with all other affinities.

-`affinityGroups` : a list of `AffinityGroup` objects.
-These allow you to treat a group of prefabs/assembly IDs as a single ID

-`pilotQuirks` : a list of `PilotQuirk` objects.
-These will only be used if `enablePilotQuirks` is set to `true`

-`quirkPools` : a list of `QuirkPool` objects.
-These will only be used if `enablePilotQuirks` is set to `true`

-`playerQuirkPools` : when `true` player pilots can also use quirk pools.
-Can only be used if `enablePilotQuirks` is set to `true`

-`pqArgoAdditive` : when `true` argo upgrade modifiers are processed using an additive model, when `false` a multiplicative model is used instead

-`pqArgoMin` : the lowest possible argo upgrade modifier, defaults to 0.0

-`pqArgoMultiAutoAdjust` : when `true` auto normalize modifiers for the multiplicative model (by adding 1.0 to the modifier before its factored in) instead of directly applying the modifier

-`pqTooltipTags` : a list of `PilotTooltipTag` objects.
-These will be used for tooltips, this can be used for TBAS or for legacy functions of PilotQuirks for PilotFatigue support

-`enablePilotSelect` : when `true` allow set or random ronin to be part of the initial career start pilot roster. you must setup `Pilot Select Settings` in `pilotselectsettings.json` for this to work

-`enableMonthlyMoraleReset`: when `true` morale will be reset on the start of each month and then recalculated based on argo upgrades and pilot quirks

-`iconColours`: a list of `PilotIconColour` objects

-`enableStablePiloting`: when `true` enables 'Stable Piloting' features

-`stablePilotingSettings` : settings object for Stable Piloting

-`addTags` : a list of pilot tags.
-When Quirks are enabled, these tags will be automatically added to any pilot in your roster

 ### affinityLevel objects